textpattern/textpattern.github.io/tags/category1.md

 <txp:category1 />
 ~~~

 The **category1** tag can be used as either a *single* tag or *container* tag.
-It will display information of the category as defined by **Category 1** of the article being displayed.
-When used as a containing tag, it will turn the contents into a link to that category.
+It will display the category as defined by **Category 1** in the article being displayed.
+When used as a container tag, it will turn the contents into a link to that category.
 Otherwise, it will return plain text.

 This tag may be used within either an article form, or in a page, wrapped in an [if_individual_article](/tags/if_individual_article) conditional tag.